deoxxa/ccs/README.md

 and the number of times they have been seen in each category.
-To guess the category of an unknown title, it adds up the (normalised) frequencies of use of each word in the title for each category and presents the result as a list of probably categories in descending order.
+To guess the category of an unknown title, it adds up the (normalised) frequencies of use of each word in the title for each category and presents the result as a list of probable categories in descending order.

 Requirements
 ------------